Darrell’s Donuts: A Tale of Two Brothers; Drama (?) on the Ohio Donut Trail

 In the pre Donut Trail days, there was only one donutery that mattered to me.
 Donald’s Donuts in Zanesville (circa 2010).
 My job at the time took me to Zanesville every few months.
 I often had a few minutes between appointments and Donald’s was always in between point A and point B. There was nothing else of notice in the realm of food along my route.
 Donald’s old, lime green sign lured me in.
 My expectations were low.
 I was wooed on my first bite and soon hailed Donald’s as the best in the state.
 While my donut horizons expanded widely with my waistline since then, I still believe Donald’s is easily in the top five, if not the top three in the Buckeye state.
 Donald’s kindled an interest in donuts and a belief they could be good.

 What you are all interested in is which is better.
 That is not an easy question.
 Passing Zanesville via I-70, which 99% of you will do if you are inclined to pass through, neither place is near an exit.
 Donald’s is the closer of the two.
-Driving to Darrell’s I was convinced I had missed it several times and I saw a lot of Zanesville I did not care to see (I was also tricked by a diner that looked great on the outside but served out of the box on the inside).
-Darrell’s has a wider range of items to choose from and significantly friendlier staff.
+Driving to Darrell’s I was convinced I had missed it several times and I saw a lot of Zanesville I did not care to see (I was also tricked by a diner that looked great on the outside but served out of the box food on the inside).
+Darrell’s has a wider range of items to choose from and a significantly friendlier staff.
 It is the type of place where you would order a donut then lounge around talking high school sports for four or five hours.
 Donald’s is a grab ’em and go place.
 I would give a very slight edge to Donald’s in most categories of donuts but Darrell’s does shine in the iced category and in the full customer experience.
 Darrell’s also serves pastries and makes one of the best counter served brownies in the business.

 Donald’s has the cool retro bag while Darrell’s offered me the hand-lettered and illustrated box of donuts.
 While I was sampling and photographing I made small talk with an elderly gentleman wandering the country.
 He has just discovered Darrell’s after a very wrong turn and on one bite considered Darrell’s among the best he had anywhere.
-I supported his choice and told him of Donald’s as an incentive to head back to Zanesville again on his journey.
+I supported his choice and told him of Donald’s as an incentive to head back to Zanesville again on his return journey.
 You can’t go wrong with either place or either recipe.
 Sandwich a trip to Tom’s Ice Cream Bowl in the middle and one could have a very sweet trip to the Y-Bridge city.
 As for the split, the end result was two donut shops and two really good versions of Midwestern Maple Glazed donuts, I think we got the best ends of the deal or the feud or whatever the split was and became.
-If Donald and Darrell have another brother Darrell, then even better just place the donut shop right by exit 169 if you don’t mind.
+If Donald and Darrell have another brother Darrell, then even better, just place the donut shop right by exit 169 if you don’t mind.

 1 N Maysville Ave